To wake up at the end of a sleep cycle, go to sleep at:

 Is 6 hours of sleep enough?

-Sleep deprivation and mortality risk
+Sleep deprivation and premature mortality risk

 In a recent metanalysis, it has been shown that sleep deprivation increases the all-cause mortality risk.
-Metanalysis is a study in which scientists gather the results of many smaller studies to determine an association between two factors more surely.
+Metanalysis is a study in which scientists gather the results of many smaller studies to determine an association between two factors with more certainty.
 In this case, researchers analyzed 35 articles including over 2 400 000 participants in total.
 You can see the results with our sleep calculator.
 In the

 How to use the sleep calculator?